hungvietdo/jira-cmd/README.md

 update
 ========
-I made some update to use cli-table2.
+I made an update to use cli-table2.
 To install jira-cmd.
 Use below command.

     [sudo] npm install -g https://github.com/hungvietdo/jira-cmd.git